Reads to reference genome & gene predictions

 Your resulting directory structure (

-What does the FastQC report tell you? (the documentation clarifies what each plot means).
+What does the FastQC report tell you? (the documentation clarifies what each plot means and here is a reminder of what quality scores means).
 For comparison, have a look at some plots from other sequencing libraries: e.g, , , .

-- Trimming the ends of sequence reads using seqtk.
+- Trimming the ends of sequence reads using cutadapt.

 - K-mer filtering using kmc3.

-- Removing sequences that are of low quality or too short using seqtk.
+- Removing sequences that are of low quality or too short using cutadapt.

-seqtk (documentation) is a fast and lightweight tool for processing FASTA and FASTQ sequences.
+cutadapt is a versatile tool for cleaning FASTQ sequences.

 REPLACE below to appropriately trim from the beginning (